NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

         style U stroke-width:3px, fill:#d2e9e5,stroke:#0e7a71
     ```

-    Click the button below to jump to a page that explains the alternative setup method using SDK Manager if you want to set your Jetson Orin Nano Developer Kit with an NVMe SSD or just want to flash all at once with your Ubuntu PC.
+    Click the button below to jump to a page that explains the alternative setup method using SDK Manager if you want to set your Jetson Orin Nano Developer Kit with an NVMe SSD, or want to flash all at once with your Ubuntu PC.

     [🛸 SDK Manager method](./initial_setup_jon_sdkm.md){ .md-button .md-button--darkpurple }